7evenCode/Hardness_Calc/README.md

 # Hardness_Calc

-# For run this console program unpack the RAR archive and run Hardness_Calc.exe file.
+# This onsole program designed for quick calculation.
+Run Hardness_Calc.exe
 # For compilatino used MinGV compiller.